Matgend/TDIP/README.md

 # TDIP

-Trait Data Imputation with Phylogeny (TDIP) is package allowing to the imputation of missing values in a trait dataset with the help or not of a phylogenetic tree.
+Trait Data Imputation with Phylogeny (TDIP) is a package allowing to the imputation of missing values in a trait dataset with the help or not of a phylogenetic tree.
 By using this package, the user can simulate trait datasets, include missing values according to several missing mechanisms, and / or apply various imputation approaches.

 ```{r setup}
 library(TDIP)